miguelpinho/thesis-scripts/README.md

     experimental work;
 -   `mcpat-templates`: corresponding McPAT templates for these OoO ARMv8 CPU configurations;
+-   `notebooks`: jupyter notebooks for analysing the results and generating plots;
 -   `util/`:
     -   `util/gen_data.py`: a script for generating an integer dataset following a random probabilty distribution;